umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

     5. Initiate the program sequence
         1. If no program has been loaded onto the FPGA, go to Open Project, otherwise continue to 5.
-        2. Inside the LVR folder select the program you want to run
+        2. Inside the LVR folder select the program you want to run (this is already pre-loaded)
         3. Go to Configure Device
-        4. Click Browse, and select the `.pdb` file you wish to use to program
+        4. Click Browse, and select the file v1-0e_lvr_fw.stp
         5. Set **MODE** to basic (should be default), and set **ACTION** to program
         6. Once that is complete, click **PROGRAM**